SvenHerbers/FTMW_Binary_reader/README.md

 ######## Advanced control parameters
-rezero = 0.0           # substract noisefloor by the inverse squared value weighted average of each section. - can help when stitchin broadband data togehter. stickthreshold = 2.5   # threshold in terms of global spectrum, reduce to perhaps find more lines. local threshold hardwired to 2.5 for three datapoints at and around maximum. stickmaxtest = 5       # checks for every point, stickmaxtest left and right of it, if it is the largest, it is identified as a local maximum and subjected to interpolation
+rezero = False         # substract noisefloor by the inverse squared value weighted average of each section.
+Should not be used for stitching resonator data, but can be helpful when stitching broadband data. stickthreshold = 2.5   # threshold in terms of global spectrum, reduce to perhaps find more lines. local threshold hardwired to 2.5 for three datapoints at and around maximum. stickmaxtest = 5       # checks for every point, stickmaxtest left and right of it, if it is the largest, it is identified as a local maximum and subjected to interpolation